How Can Mamba Learn In Context with Outliers and Generalize Provably?

 \begin{corollary} \textbf{(i) Gating suppresses outlier examples.} For the trained model by Theorem \ref{thm: mamba train} after $T\geq T_M$ iterations in (\ref{eqn: iterations mamba}), we have that with a high probability, for $\tilde{\bfp}_i$ that contain a ${\bfv_s^*}'\in\mathcal{V}'$, \textbf{(ii) Gating induces local bias.} Denote $h(j)\in[l_{ts}]$ ($j\leq l_{ts}$) as the index of context example that is the $j$-th closest to the query and does not contain any ${\bfv_s^*}'\in\mathcal{V}'$.
 Then, with a high probability, \end{corollary}

 \begin{rmk}

 Corollary \ref{cor: nonlinear gating} indicates that the nonlinear gating $G_{i,l_{ts}+1}(\bfw^{(T)})$ serves two main purposes: (i) filtering out examples containing additive outliers and (ii) inducing a local bias, as observed in \citep{HWXH24}, that focuses on examples near the query.
-Specifically, (\ref{eqn: G1}) unveils that on examples with outliers, $G_{i,l_{ts}+1}(\bfw^{(T)})$ is close to $0$, effectively suppressing their influence. (\ref{eqn: G2}) shows that for clean examples, the nonlinear gating values decay exponentially with the distance (in index) from the query.
-Hence, combing Corollaries \ref{cor: linear attention} and \ref{cor: nonlinear gating}, one can see that the model primarily relies on examples that are close to the query, do not contain outliers, and share the same relevant pattern as the query for prediction, resulting in desirable ICL performance even in the presence of outliers.
+Specifically, (\ref{eqn: G1}) unveils that on examples with outliers, $G_{i,l_{ts}+1}(\bfw^{(T)})$ is close to $0$, effectively suppressing their influence. (\ref{eqn: G2}) shows that for clean examples, There exists a lower bound of the nonlinear gating values that decays exponentially with the distance (in index) from the query.
+Recall that the sum of gating values is smaller than and very close to $1$. (\ref{eqn: G2}) indicates that a nontrivial fraction of the total gating mass must be allocated to clean examples near the query, leaving limited remaining mass for farther ones.
+Hence, combining Corollaries \ref{cor: linear attention} and \ref{cor: nonlinear gating}, one can see that the model primarily relies on examples that are close to the query, do not contain outliers, and share the same relevant pattern as the query for prediction, resulting in desirable ICL performance even in the presence of outliers.

 Corollary \ref{cor: nonlinear gating} characterizes the role of the nonlinear gating layer, Mamba’s key structural difference from the Transformer.
 This distinction explains their performance gap: while nonlinear gating makes Mamba more challenging to optimize, it also enables Mamba to suppress outlier-containing examples more effectively, resulting in superior robustness when handling prompts with many outliers. \end{rmk}